Bwen/NoobHTTP/README.md

     }
 ```
 This property is __optional__ and will default to null.
-If want the server to be ssl this is ofcourse required.
+If you want the server to be ssl this is ofcourse required.

 ```javascript